uerosuo99/game-day-notifications/README.md

 1. Open the AWS Management Console and navigate to the Lambda service.
 2. Click Create Function.
 3. Select Author from Scratch.
-4. Enter a function name (e.g., NBA_Score_Notifier).
+4. Enter a function name (e.g., game_day_notifier).
 5. Choose Python 3.x as the runtime.
-6. Assign the IAM role created earlier (NBA_Lambda_Role) to the function.
+6. Assign the IAM role created earlier (game_day_not_role) to the function.
 7. Under the Function Code section:
-- Copy the content of the src/lambda_function.py file from the repository.
+- Copy the content of the src/game_day_notifier.py file from the repository.
 - Paste it into the inline code editor.
 8. Under the Environment Variables section, add the following:
 - NBA_API_KEY: your NBA API key.